danp0kes/triple-ten-projects/projects/betabank/README.md

 ## Data Description

-Data has been provided by TripleTen which
+Data has been provided by TripleTen.

 ## The Process
 The process will follow these four steps: